kruulik/mimic/README.md

 Challenge another player or __face__ the computer!
 Here's how it works:

+### PvC
+1. A portrait is presented to the screen
+2. The user must try to match the emotion they perceive in the image

+(Bonus?)
+Images are stored until the end of the game; at the end, the players are given the option to send themselves an email with the images attached.

 ### PvP
 1. mimic pics a basic emotion and displays it to the screen to start the game.
 2. player 1 makes a facial expression, attempting to represent the given 'emotion', and captures it using their built-in webcam.